 Developing a business continuity plan will assist you to manage your risks to ensure that, at all times, your organisation can continue operating to at least a pre-determined minimum level.
 This will enable you to continue service delivery during and beyond a crisis.

-Attached is a link to HM Government website - ‘Preparing for Emergencies', which has useful advice on business continuity.
+‘Preparing for Emergencies', has useful advice on business continuity.
 The website exists to provide information to the public, businesses and voluntary/community groups on the risks and what to do if an incident occurs.

 If you require further assistance or wish to discuss any particular issues concerning business continuity, you can contact our Business Continuity Team.

 Paul Eades - Risk Manager Tel: 01437 776291